personalcomputer/tableconv/README.md

   --quiet               Only display errors.
   --print, --print-dest
                         Print resulting URL/path to stdout, for chaining with other commands.
+  --daemon              Tableconv startup time (python startup time) is slow.
+To mitigate that,
+                        you can first run tableconv as a daemon, and then all future invocations (while daemon is still alive) will be fast.
+(WARNING: experimental feature)

 supported url schemes:
   ascii:- (dest only)